Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 All referenda have an _enactment delay_ associated with them.
 This is the period between the referendum ending and, assuming the proposal was approved, the changes being enacted.
 For the first two ways that a referendum is launched, this is a fixed time.
-For AXIALunar, it is 8 days; in AXIA, it is 28 days.
+For AXIA, it is 28 days.
 For the third type, it can be set as desired.

 Emergency proposals deal with major problems with the network that need to be "fast-tracked".
 These will have a shorter enactment time.